Frontline Martial Arts

 May 2011

-Master Evans and Mister Morris qualify as 1st and 2nd Class WTF style tournament referees.
+Master Simon Evans and Mister Andrew Morris qualify as 1st and 2nd Class WTF style tournament referees.

 October 2010

-Mister Des French opens the Mixed Martial Arts Academy, is Spain.
+Mister Des French opens the Mixed Martial Arts Academy, in Spain.

 October 2010